kleinekuh/vrsreplace/doc/rest.md

 The frontend communicates directly with the backed API by calling any URL’s in combination with some parameters.
 Results are normally send back as JSON resultset.

-My enviroment has an assigned IP 192.168.80.16
+My environment has an assigned IP 192.168.80.16

 ## /status
-Delivers informations about the actual system state.
+Delivers information about the actual system state.
 | Input: | Type: |  |
 | :--- | :--- | :--- |
 | NONE |  |  |